 Just be wary if you’re picking him up for the first time.
 You’re gonna struggle for a bit.

-Pros to watch: Keisuke
+- Pros to watch: Keisuke

 King (Intermediate)

-Many of King’s throws having rather ambiguous tells and breaks, allowing this character to throw even the most experienced Tekken players for a loop.
+King stands out from the crowd, with him still having some of the strongest grabs in the game.
+Many of King’s throws have rather ambiguous tells and breaks, allowing this character to throw even the most experienced Tekken players for a loop.
 Literally.

-Pros to watch: Jesandy, THE JON
+- Pros to watch: Jesandy, THE JON

 Law (Easy)